 How Understanding Cell Division Helps Treat Cancer

-Understanding the intricacies of cell division is paramount in the development of cancer treatments.
+Understanding the intricacies of cell division is very important in the development of cancer treatments.
 Cancer cells divide uncontrollably, and many cancer therapies target the cell division process.

 Examples include: